robotic-vision-lab/Agent-Deception-Via-Polynomial-Path-Planning/README.md

 Here's a brief explanation of the input parameters:
 ```
-- --degree: Degree of the polynomial to be fitted
+--degree: Degree of the polynomial to be fitted
-- --beta: Regularization parameter
+--beta: Regularization parameter
-- --alternative_goals: Alternative goal locations
+ --alternative_goals: Alternative goal locations
-- --points: Points on the trajectory
+ --points: Points on the trajectory
-- --circle_location: Location of the circle used in the path planning
+ --circle_location: Location of the circle used in the path planning
-- --start_location: Start location of the robot/vehicle
+ --start_location: Start location of the robot/vehicle
-- --goal: The true goal location
+ --goal: The true goal location
-- --circle_beta: Circle constraint regularization parameter
+ --circle_beta: Circle constraint regularization parameter
-- --short_on: Enable/disable the shortest path constraint
+ --short_on: Enable/disable the shortest path constraint
-- --obs_on: Enable/disable the obstacle constraint
+ --obs_on: Enable/disable the obstacle constraint
-- --title: Title for the output files
+ --title: Title for the output files
-- --ambiguity_on: Enable/disable the ambiguity constraint
+ --ambiguity_on: Enable/disable the ambiguity constraint
-- --alt_angle_beta: Alternative angle regularization parameter
+ --alt_angle_beta: Alternative angle regularization parameter
-- --curvature_on: Enable/disable the curvature constraint
+ --curvature_on: Enable/disable the curvature constraint
-- --reg_beta: Regularization parameter for the trajectory fitting
+ --reg_beta: Regularization parameter for the trajectory fitting
-- --point_beta: Point constraint regularization parameter
+ --point_beta: Point constraint regularization parameter
-- --traj_folder_prefix: Prefix for the trajectory folder name
+ --traj_folder_prefix: Prefix for the trajectory folder name
+ --points: Optional trajectory interpolation or constraint points (often same as goal)
 ```

 After each run, the resulting trajectories are stored in the